Large Language Models Leverage External Knowledge to Extend Clinical Insight Beyond Language Boundaries: INTRODUCTION

-To address the above questions, we intend to apply the GPT model to the China National Medical Licensing Examination (CNMLE) and investigate effective approaches to further improve the performance of ChatGPT by integrating medical domain knowledge.
-Similar to USMLE in the United States, the CNMLE is an essential qualifying examination to become a certified doctor in China, covering knowledge from 20 medical subjects of four parts: clinical medicine, preclinical medicine, medical humanities, and preventive medicine.
-Candidates must complete five years of medical education and additionally undergo a one-year clinical practice assessment.
-Passing CNMLE requires not only a deep and broad understanding of medical knowledge but also the ability to analyze and diagnose complex real-world clinical cases.
-According to the experiment results, directly applying GPT 3.5\footnote{https://platform.openai.com/docs/guides/chat} achieves a score of 51 (i.e., only 51\% of questions are answered correctly), which fails to pass the qualification threshold of 60.
-To further improve the performance, we propose two in-context learning \cite{incontext-good-2021} strategies: 1) Knowledge Enhancement: we build a medical knowledge base as a source to provide background knowledge in GPT prompts; 2): Few-shot Enhancement: we collect a dataset of historical questions and answers of CNMLE as a question bank to provide few-shot exemplars of GPT prompts.
-Four types of Chain-of-Thought (CoT) strategies \cite{cot-first-wei2022} are designed and examined to enrich the information of retrieved sample questions.
-Experiment results demonstrate that both knowledge and few-shot enhancement can improve model performance significantly.
-Overall, the main contributions of this paper are as follows:
+To address the above challenges, we apply GPTs to the China National Medical Licensing Examination (CNMLE) \cite{cnmle-intro-web} and investigate effective approaches to improve performance by integrating medical knowledge.
+Similar to USMLE, CNMLE is an essential qualifying examination to become a certified doctor in China, covering knowledge from 20 medical subjects in four areas: clinical medicine, preclinical medicine, medical humanities, and preventive medicine.\cite{cnmle-outline-web} Passing CNMLE requires not only a deep and broad understanding of medical knowledge but also the ability to analyze Chinese real-world clinical cases.\cite{CNMLE-med3r-2018} In this work, we propose \textbf{K}nowledge and \textbf{F}ew-shot \textbf{E}nhancement In-context Learning (KFE) framework to leverage the in-context learning ability of LLMs \cite{llm-gpt3-2020} with the domain-specific knowledge.
+The KFE framework includes two in-context learning strategies: 1) Knowledge Enhancement: we build a medical knowledge base as a source to provide background knowledge; 2) Few-shot Enhancement: we collect a dataset of historical questions and answers of CNMLE as a question bank to provide few-shot examples.
+Four types of Chain-of-Thought (CoT) strategies \cite{cot-first-wei2022, cot-step-kojima2022} are designed and examined to enrich the information of retrieved questions.
+Experiment results demonstrate that LLMs with KFE significantly improve their performance to qualify for CNMLE with high scores, even than human candidates.
+The GPT4 with KFE yielded the highest score of 82.59.
+Furthermore, extensive ablation studies were conducted to systematically investigate the effectiveness of different pathways in incorporating LLMs with various medical knowledge.

-\begin{itemize} \item We evaluate the performance of GPT model in the non-English healthcare domain.
-In particular, we test GPT model on the China National Medical Licensing Examination (CNMLE). \item To further improve the performance, we propose the \textbf{K}nowledge and \textbf{F}ew-shot \textbf{E}nhanced In-Context Learning (KFE) to leverage the in-context learning ability of GPT model with the domain-specific knowledge.
-We also conduct extensive experiments and in-depth analysis to explore various settings of knowledge and few-shot enhancements. \item The GPT with optimal KFE setting achieves a score of 70 in the CNMLE-2022 (passing score: 60), which not only qualifies the medical exam, but also outperforms the average score (61) of human examinees. \end{itemize}